Michelle Scully: Creation and casting

-In October 1999, the Scully family, consisting of parents, Lyn (Janet Andrewartha) and Joe (Shane Connor) and siblings Stephanie (Carla Bonner), Felicity (Holly Valance) and Michelle were introduced to Neighbours.
+In October 1999, the Scully family, consisting of parents Lyn (Janet Andrewartha) and Joe (Shane Connor) and siblings Stephanie (Carla Bonner), Felicity (Holly Valance) and Michelle were introduced to Neighbours.
 They were the first new family to move into Ramsay Street since Ruth Wilkinson (Ailsa Piper) and her children arrived in 1996.
 The actors began filming their first scenes twelve weeks prior to their on screen debuts.
 Kate Keltie was thirteen when she was cast as youngest daughter, Michelle.
 Michelle was said to be twelve years old and "occasionally petulant but always lovable."

 In November 2002, it was announced that Keltie was to leave Neighbours at the end of the year to go back to school.
-Keltie's decision to leave the show came close to the departure of her on-screen sister, Holly Valance (Felicity Scully).
-Keltie originally chose to leave in August, but later agreed to stay on till the end of year.
+A reporter for the Herald Sun also said Keltie quit the soap to focus on her Showbiz and Entertainment Expo business, following the success of the first expo held in November.
+Keltie's decision to leave the show came close to the departure of Valance, who played her on-screen sister.
+Keltie originally intended to leave in August, but later agreed to stay on until the end of year because of Valance's exit.
 Of her departure, she said "I'd like to move on and do other things because Neighbours has been such a big part of my life for the past three years.
 I definitely don't want to be typecast.
 A lot of people do stay because of the security of it, but I want to find other work."
-Michelle departed on 14 May 2003.
+Her exit scenes aired on 14 May 2003.
+In August 2003, Kylie Miller of The Age confirmed Keltie would be reprising her role for six weeks in October, with a view to a full-time return.
+Miller also reported that Ketlie would be returning around the same time as Michelle Ang, who plays her on-screen love rival Lori Lee.